Oil gains 2% after draws in U.S. product inventories

 “Overall, what this report reflects is that we’re starting to see continued improvement in demand,” said Phil Flynn, senior analyst at Price Futures Group in Chicago.
 “It reflects that we’re seeing a market that’s getting more in balance.”

 A falling U.S. dollar also supported prices.
-A weak greenback makes dollar-denominated commodities such as crude oil cheaper to holders of other currencies.
+A weak greenback makes dollar-denominated commodities such as crude oil cheaper for holders of other currencies.

 Investors also kept an eye on Nigeria, where supply disruptions helped lift prices.
 Exxon Mobil Corp issued a force majeure on the Qua Iboe crude oil export terminal last week after a fire hit the facility and injured two workers.